 § Avoiding touching your face.

-§ Using alternatives to shaking hands, like an elbow bump or wave.
+§ Using alternatives to shaking hands, like a wave.

 § Vermont Department of Health https://www.healthvermont.gov/